 Continue all the way down to the Bass Pond, observing how the landscaping becomes more informal and naturalistic as you move farther away from Biltmore House.

-On your way back to the Inn, enjoy a leisurely dinner at the Bistro in Antler Hill Village.
+On your way back to the Inn or Village Hotel, enjoy a leisurely dinner at Bistro in Antler Hill Village.
 This restaurant features estate-raised and locally sourced products.

 Your Last Day

-As a guest at our Inn, indulge in our Chef’s breakfast buffet.
-Check out The Spa and treat yourself to luxurious treatments such as a Rose Petal Facial and Rose Petal Pedicure, inspired by our historic gardens.
+As a guest at our Inn or Village Hotel, indulge in a delicious breakfast.
+Check out The Spa, located in the Inn, and treat yourself to luxurious treatments such as a Rose Petal Facial and Rose Petal Pedicure, inspired by our historic gardens.

 Return to Biltmore House for the Guided Legacy of the Land Tour.
 In this informative and comfortable motor coach tour, travel across the estate, learning more about the history of the land itself and George Vanderbilt’s vision for Biltmore.Following your tour, make time for lunch at Cedric’s Tavern in Antler Hill Village.